emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 69/100: 1:00 // robofriends Redux
+Short post today - I more or less finished the robofriends with Redux implemented.
+I added an asynchronous API request of the robots which was a little tricky when using Redux.
+I used middleware called thunk, which basically listened for asynchronous calls from actions, and then handled them accordingly.
+It wasn't very easy to understand.
+I'll review the code tomorrow and make sure I understood everything.

+I have two more videos before finishing the web dev course :)

+***
 #### Day 68/100: 2:00 // Redux cont.
 For practicing Redux, I went back to the robofriends app, I'm about to implement Redux for state management instead of vanilla React.
 I started by creating an action (which is an object), setSearchField, which takes text as argument and has the attributes type and payload, like so: